 What Is Military Time?

-Military time refers to a timekeeping method that uses the 24-hour clock format to represent the hours of the day from 0000 (midnight) to 2359 (one minute before midnight).
-Unlike the 12-hour clock, it does not use AM or PM.
+Military time is a timekeeping method based on the 24-hour clock.
+It counts the hours of the day continuously from 0000 (midnight) to 2359 (one minute before the next midnight).
+Unlike the standard 12-hour clock, military time does not use AM or PM designations.
+Each hour of the day has a unique two-digit number, which removes any possibility of confusion between morning and evening hours.

 This system is commonly used in fields where clear and precise time communication is important, such as: